FORT LAUDERDALE INVESTMENT FRAUD AND SECURITIES ARBITRATION LAWYERS

 If you have suffered significant losses as a result of possible financial adviser or stockbroker misconduct or fraud, contact us for a free case review.

 Securities Fraud and Broker Misconduct Lawsuits We Handle

 Securities firm misconduct is a widespread problem that costs inventors hundreds of millions of dollars per year.
 Research shows that some firms are disproportionately prone to misconduct and prey on elderly or vulnerable customers.

 The Business Trial Group represents investors in a wide range of securities lawsuits, including those involving the following types of misconduct:

-- Unsuitable investments: Brokers have a duty to know their clients and only recommend investments that are in line with a client’s profile, including their investment goals and risk tolerance.
-If an adviser does not have a reasonable basis for recommending a security, the investment may be “unsuitable.”
+- Unsuitable investments: Brokers have a duty to know their clients and recommend only those investments that are in line with a client’s profile, including their investment goals and risk tolerance.
+If an adviser does not have a reasonable basis for recommending a security, the investment may be unsuitable.

 - Churning: Investment account “churning” refers to excessive trading activity in a client’s account done for the purpose of generating broker commissions.
 Account churning is a violation of a broker’s duty to act in a client’s best interests.

 - Unauthorized trading: Brokers may be given limited authority to execute trades on an investor’s behalf, but in most cases, a broker must obtain client permission before executing a securities transaction.
 If a transaction is completed without an investor’s knowledge and authorization, it could be considered unauthorized trading.

 - Overconcentration: Diversifying one’s portfolio with different types of investments in different economic sectors is an important risk mitigation strategy.
 Overconcentration occurs when a portfolio is heavily invested in limited sectors and/or asset classes.